-Lesley Ann / USA
+Lesley Ann / United States

 “In 2015, while I was under general anesthesia, my doctor removed and destroyed a part of my body, without my consent.
 I have filed a lawsuit against this doctor.
 In several Facebook posts, she even threatened to stop treating transgender patients because of me (although she never named me).
 She openly exploited my fear that attempting to hold her accountable would restrict our community’s access to healthcare.